-The negotiation will be completed no later than 60 calendar days following the initiation of the negotiation process.
-Within five (5) business days after the conclusion of the negotiation, the negotiator will submit the Kinship Guardianship Assistance Negotiation Report to the LDSS and the LDSS will provide a copy to the family.
+The negotiation will be completed and submitted to LDSS no later than 30 days of receiving the referral and all supporting documentation.
+The negotiator will submit the Kinship Guardianship Assistance Negotiation Report to the LDSS and the LDSS will provide a copy of the report to the family.

-Within 15 business days from the date of the Kinship Guardianship Assistance Negotiation Report, the LDSS should draft and execute a Kinship Guardianship Assistance Agreement.
+Within 15 days from the date of the Kinship Guardianship Assistance Negotiation Report, the LDSS should draft and execute a Kinship Guardianship Assistance Agreement.
 No later than ten (10) days following the last signature on the Kinship Guardianship Assistance Agreement, the LDSS will submit a copy of the Kinship Guardianship Assistance Agreement to the negotiator.